 The West of Iceland has many amazing places, which are easy to reach.
 Below you can see the best spots in Reykjanes, Reykjavik and Snaefellsnes.

 In March 2021, Fagradalsfjall volcano became the newest tourist attraction in Iceland.
 An active volcano spouting lava.
 Pulsating, the lava ran out of the cauldron every now and then, making its way down the valley.
 In September, after 6 months, the cauldron became inactive, but behind the volcano cone a lava lake was formed.
 One week later the visible activity stopped completely.
-In August 2022 a new visible lava flow came up.
+In August 2022 a new visible lava flow came up, but this time only for 2-3 weeks.
 It can change between being active or not at any time and is hard to forecast.
 But even if the volcano is no longer active, you can see here quite freshly solidified lava.
 The volcano is located in the southwest and is easily accessible from the airport or from Reykjavik.

 If you do have the chance and the volcano (or another one) awakens, take it.
 It is incredibly impressive.
 You can be there when the landscape changes and new land is formed.
 And while e.g. a waterfall always falls the same way, the lava always finds new ways and always shows new structures.
 You can watch for hours without getting bored.
 It is especially impressive in the evening when the lava illuminates everything.